- About the Civil Unit

-All requests for service must include advanced payment and an instructional letter to the Sheriff’s Office.
+All requests for service must include advanced payment (except government agencies) and an instructional letter to the Sheriff’s Office.

 The information contained in this site is intended as an informational guide to Civil Service of Process withing Washington County.
 The information provided on this site is not intended and should not be considered as legal advice.

 Washington County Sheriff’s Office is not permitted to providing legal advice.
 We recommend that you contact an attorney for legal guidance.